P2GX/phenopacket-cohort-browser/README.md

 The descriptive statistics are plain **Python** (`app/py/cohort_stats/`), executed in the browser through [Pyodide](https://pyodide.org) (Python compiled to WebAssembly).
-Edit a Python function, push to `main`, and the live site updates automatically.
+Edit a Python function, push, and the live site updates automatically.

 ## Quick start (local)